TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 - A big Thanks to all the people that helped me testing those profile and formats (and continue to do so).
   - Special one to MySuperChef and PrL for their time and explanations.
-  - Special one to Wikoul who is potentially now in an asylum due to the amount of testing.
+  - Special one to Piou and Wikoul who are potentially now in an asylum due to the amount of testing.
 - [TRaSH](https://trash-guides.info/), for granting me a small space on his guide for this, his knowledge and his friendliness.

 --8<-- "includes/support.md"